Most people have pretty much already made up their minds about what and from whom they’re going to buy before they even contact a sales rep.

 The traditional marketing playbook is broken

 That’s a problem.
 Because the tactics we’ve been using for the past 20 years don’t work anymore.
 The buyer is in total control.
-They choose what to watch, when to watch it, who to listen to, what to read.
-And worldwide legislation even supports that with privacy and security laws, e.g. CAN-SPAM Act, EEU Cookies, “DO NOT CALL REGISTRY” among others.
+They choose what to watch, when to watch it, who to listen to and what to read.
+And worldwide legislation even supports that with privacy and security laws, e.g. CAN-SPAM Act, EEU Cookies and “DO NOT CALL REGISTRY” among others.

 What’s the answer?
 Inbound Marketing.